Can Stem Cell studies help patients with Multiple Sclerosis?

 Stem cell therapy is an intervention strategy that introduces new adult stem cells into damaged tissue in order to treat disease or injury.
 Many medical researchers believe that stem cell treatments have the potential to change the face of human disease and alleviate suffering.
 The ability of stem cells to self-renew and give rise to subsequent generations with variable degrees of differentiation capacities, offers significant potential for generation of tissues that can potentially replace diseases and damaged areas in the body, with minimal risk of rejection and side effects.

-- How could stem cells help in MS?
+- How could stem cells help patients with MS?

-From what we know so far about stem cells and MS, there are two main ways that potential treatments for MS might be developed:
+From what we know so far about stem cells and MS, there are two main ways that potential treatments for MS might be effective:

 - Immunomodulation – preventing immune damage to the nervous system